Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/project-architecture/site-management.md

 ## Insights

-The following [site management](https://doc.sitecore.com/xmc/en/developers/xm-cloud/using-sxa-for-xm-cloud-development.html) features are available in XM Cloud to help you with rolling out and managing multiple sites.
+The following [site management](https://doc.sitecore.com/xmc/en/developers/xm-cloud/using-sxa-for-xm-cloud-development.html) features are available in SitecoreAI to help you with rolling out and managing multiple sites.

 ### Site templates and site duplication